folio-org/folio-ansible/roles/set-patron-group/README.md

 # set-patron-group

-Some procedures require a default patronGroup for the user.
+Some procedures require a default patronGroup for the admin user.

 ## Prerequisites